pyinat/naturtag/README.md

 If this actually turns out to be useful, there is lots of room for building on top of this basic PoC, for example:
-* Integrate with iNaturalist API to query and download observation data
+* Integrate with iNaturalist API to query and download observation data based on search criteria
+* Add features for writing taxonomic info to XMP metadata
-* Conveniences to make it easier to import generated keywords into popular photo/metadata editing applications that support hierarchical keywords (XnViewMP, Lightroom, Daminion, etc.)
+* Conveniences to make it easier to import generated keywords into popular photo/metadata editing applications that support hierarchical keywords (XnView MP, FastPictureiewer, Lightroom, Daminion, etc.)
+    * Add support for FPV keyword synonyms (common name <--> scientific name)
 * Make import & export parameters configurable via config file and/or CLI parameters
+* Add configurable taxon whitelist/blacklist
 * Unit tests, make the code a bit more presentable, etc.